joshuarli/pylibgen/README.rst

 Disclaimer
 ----------

 Please use ``pylibgen`` with responsibility and at your own risk.
 I am not responsible or liable for any piracy, copyright infringement, or other offences committed by anyone using this software.
-Consider supporting your favorite authors by purchasing their works.
+Consider supporting your favorite authors by purchasing their works!

 .. |PyPI Version| image:: https://img.shields.io/pypi/v/pylibgen.svg